We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Do online PTSD support groups cost money?

-While some online support groups may cost money, you have plenty of options for free support.
+While some online support groups may cost money, you have options for free support.

 Are online support groups facilitated by mental health professionals?